egovernment/egovernment.github.io/documentation/search.markdown

 ---
-layout: page
+layout: doc-pages
-permalink: /faq/
+permalink: /search/
-title: 'Search page'
+title: 'How to...'
 ---

 <div class="faq">

 	<input class="faq-search" type="text" placeholder="Type to search, for example 'add a cost to a registration'...">

 	<div class="code-preview">